How to Keep an RV Cool in Summer

 How to Keep an RV Cool in Summer without Shore Power

-Learning how to keep an RV cool in summer is more time-consuming for dry campers.
-These tips to keep an RV cool in summer do not require require being plugged into shore power.
-Therefore, these tips are relevant for boondocking and drying camping.
+Learning how to keep an RV cool in summer is more challenging for dry campers.
+These tips to keep an RV cool in summer do not require being plugged into shore power.
+Therefore, these tips are relevant for boondockers.

 Cover the Windows

-When running the air conditioning is not possible, one the most effective way to keep an RV cool is to cover the windows.
+When running the air conditioning is not possible, one of the most effective ways to keep an RV cool is to cover the windows.

 Cover the Skylights